-The Tufa area is located in the southeastern part of the Grosseto province and includes the villages of Pitigliano and Sorano, as well as part of the municipality of Castell'Azzara.
-The area is bordered by Monte Amiata to the north, by Lazio to the east and south, and by the hills of Albegna and Fiora to the west.
-The area, mainly hilly, is known for striking rock settlements, villages and medieval fortifications which arose near the major centres of the Etruscan-Roman period.
-Enjoy the Tufa area of Tuscany using this itinerary.
+Tuscany’s Tufa area is located in the southeastern part of the province of Grosseto.
+Composed of the villages of Pitigliano and Sorano, as well as part of the Castell'Azzara region, it borders Monte Amiata to the north, Lazio to the east and south and the hills of Albegna and Fiora to the west.
+The mostly-hilly area is known for striking rock settlements, charming villages and medieval fortifications built near major Etrusco-Roman centers.
+Use this itinerary to see the best of Tuscany’s Tufa area.

 Pitigliano is perhaps the most famous village in the Tufa area.
 Before even reaching the village, you'll see Pitigliano’s remarkable beauty in the distance, as it's perched on a volcanic tufa ridge.
 The best photos are shot from the other side of the street: a simply stunning view!
 This picturesque old town is known as “little Jerusalem” due to the presence of a historic Jewish community, today well-integrated into the village with its own synagogue.
 The Jewish quarter is one of the town's highlights, in addition to the delightful, tiny center and the many Etruscan sites in the surrounding area.
 The town itself is small enough to explore on foot: if needed, stop by the tourist information office on via Roma, just off the main square.
 From there, you can visit Palazzo Orsini and fortress, the Pitigliano Cathedral, the 16th-century aqueduct, the Church of San Rocco and maybe even the Vie Cave.